frkim/Cloud-Native/index.md

-# Get started with cloud native technologies
+# Get started with cloud-native technologies

 You'll find some resources to get started with Microsoft Cloud-Native technologies like:
  - [Azure Container Apps and DAPR](./aca-dapr.md)